-Many roofing contractors use roof chemicals or other roof cleaning products in attempt to kill the algae or moss growth on your roof.
-Unfortunately, these are short term solutions that can cause long term problems.
+Many roofing contractors use roof chemicals or other roof cleaning products in an attempt to kill the algae or moss growth on your roof.
+Unfortunately, these are short-term solutions that can cause long-term problems.
 One of the more popular roof chemicals used on a shake roof is called Copper Naphthenate.
-Patrick D. Morin explains what Copper Napthenate is and what it does to shake roofs.
+Patrick D. Morin explains what Copper Naphthenate is and what it does to shake roofs.

 Roof Life has the exclusive license for the Portland area to use Dennco Chemical Company’s patented shake roof preservatives.
-These chemicals are non-toxic, environmentally-friendly and highly effective at extending the life of your roof by killing moss and fungus and keeping them from coming back.
-If you’re interested in taking a step forward instead of backwards with other roof chemicals call Roof Life of Oregon for a free roof inspection.
+These chemicals are non-toxic, environmentally friendly, and highly effective at extending the life of your roof by killing moss and fungus and keeping them from coming back.
+If you’re interested in taking a step forward instead of backward with other roof chemicals call Roof Life of Oregon for a free roof inspection.